 Find out what the Italian residence permit options are, their eligibility criteria, and the application process.
 Read all about it here!

 Italy’s pleasant weather, delicious food and peaceful culture attract more than 120,000 immigrants per year.
-Depending on where you're coming from, you might need an Italian residence permit (Permesso Di Soggiorno) to stay.
+Depending on your nationality you might need an Italian residence permit (Permesso Di Soggiorno) to stay for more than 90 days.

 In this article, we'll discuss the eligibility criteria, requirements and application process of each type of permit.